thanquengoc/MIS_443/MIS443_GroupD2NB_Banking/README.md

 **Step 4 - Run the practice queries**
 Finally, execute `codes/04_questions_01_30.sql` to run through all 30 SQL practice questions in sequence and inspect their output in the Query Tool.

+> Note: Code formatting may vary slightly between questions in 04_questions_01_30.sql, as each question was written by the team member responsible for it.

 > Scripts must be run strictly in this order (01 → 02 → 03 → 04), since each step depends on objects created in the previous one.